Collection agencies offer 3 types of debt recovery services. You can select any of these or use them one after another.

 >> Agency “B” <<

 Recovered money that goes back into your pocket can be hundreds or thousands “more” when a better collection agency is involved.
-Charges of various collection agencies in the USA does not vary too much, but performance does.
-It is undoubtedly better to stick with an agency that has better collection rates than its peers, even if it charges a few extra dollars per account for fixed fees collections or even 10% more for contingency based collections than other agencies.
+The charges of various collection agencies in the USA do not vary too much, but performance does.
+It is undoubtedly better to stick with an agency that has better collection rates than its peers, even if it charges a few extra dollars per account for fixed fees collections or even 10% more for contingency-based collections than other agencies.
 Some agencies genuinely charge more since their services are superior, or they invest more in their resources used for collections.
 Collection agency cost is a factor but not the most important one.

 Important considerations when shortlisting a Collections Agency: